 Vertical Collapse Zone- The expected ground area that a falling wall will cover when it collapse.
+For Safety, assumed to be 1.25 to 1.5 times the height.

 Wane- An edge or corner defect in lumber characterized by the presence of bark or the lack of wood.